- 1. Opportunity to boost super balance

 1. Opportunity to boost super balance

-Retirees who have not had the opportunity to save sufficient funds for a comfortable retirement will be able to use the new downsizing cap to top up an inadequate super balance.
+Retirees who have not had the opportunity to save sufficient funds for a comfortable retirement can use the new downsizing cap to top up an inadequate super balance.
 For some people, using the surplus proceeds from downsizing to make a super contribution may be their first chance to use the beneficial tax environment of the super system.

 2. No ‘work test’ or age limit

-Note: People aged 75 and over who are currently unable to add to their super account will also be able to make a downsizing contribution, irrespective of whether they worked or not.
+Note: People aged 75 and over who are currently unable to add to their super account can make a downsizing contribution, irrespective of whether they worked or not.
 (For more information on the contributions restrictions for over-75s, see SuperGuide article Super contributions beyond the age of 75.)

 3. Retirement phase transfer balance cap remains in place